 - Platform as a service (PaaS): For businesses that want to build unique apps without significant financial investments through vendors in terms of building your applications like development tools, infrastructure, operating systems, PaaS is a popular choice.
 Example: Microsoft Azure, Heroku, Google App Engine.

-- Function as a service (FaaS): Overlapping with PaaS, FaaS is also known as the serverless computer.
+- Function as a service (FaaS): Overlapping with PaaS, FaaS is also know as the server less computer.
 The main idea of FaaS focuses on building app functionality so that it doesn’t continually spend time managing the servers and infrastructure.
 It breaks down the application into separate functions that run when triggered by some action.